elunna/hackem/hackem_changelog.md

     - I removed a lot of the weapon upgrades, since now a lot of those are covered by forge recipes.
 A few still remain for quarterstaves, boomerangs, and other wooden weapons.
     - I also added upgrade paths for all special new armors
     - The flintstone to healthstone exploit has been fixed; flintstones only upgrade one at a time.

-- [x] Implemented "Afraid" status;
-    - The player can sometimes become too afraid to control their actions.
-    - similar to the effects of being stunned or confused.
-    - Caused by dragon roars and some monster attacks.
-- [x] Add "Stable" property
-    - Protects you(or monsters) from clobber and hurtle attacks.
-- [x] Added Sonic Resistance property
-    - Protects you(or monsters) from sonic attacks.
-- [x] Added LarvaCarrier property - some monsters can infect you with eggs!

 #### Scare Monster: